 Beginning with the 73rd fiscal year, the HOYA Group prepares its consolidated financial statements and other documents in compliance with the International Financial Reporting Standards (IFRS) pursuant to the paragraph (1), Article 120 of the Ordinance on Company Accounting.
 With respect to reportable segments presented in the overview of operation by business category, the HOYA Group divides its business into three reportable segments, based on IFRS.
-These segments are Information Technology, Life Care and Other Businesses.
+These segments are Life Care, Information Technology, and Other Businesses.

+The Life Care segment deals in health care related products such as eyeglass lenses and contact lenses, as well as medical related products such as intraocular lenses and medical endoscopes.
 The Information Technology segment handles electronics related products used for the production of semiconductors, liquid crystals and hard disk drives (HDDs), and imaging related products such as digital camera lenses.
-The Life Care segment deals in health care related products such as eyeglass lenses and contact lenses, as well as medical related products such as intraocular lenses and endoscopes.
 The Other Businesses segment offers mainly information system services.